 Will you help me?

-2. Question which cannot be answered with YES of NO.
+2. Question that cannot be answered with YES of NO.

-This question usually starts with what, how, why, where, when etc. These cannot be answered simply by saying yes or no but requires an answer in a few words or a sentence.
+This question usually starts with what, how, why, where, when etc. These cannot be answered simply by saying yes or no but requires a bit detailed answer in the form of a few words or a sentence.
 See the following examples.

 What are you doing?